-The average rate for a 30-year fixed-rate mortgage is 3.03 percent, increasing 1 basis point over the past week.
-This time last month, the average rate on a 30-year mortgage was more favorable, at 3.01 percent.
+The average rate for a 30-year fixed-rate mortgage is 2.96 percent, decreasing 6 basis points over the last week.
+This time last month, the average rate on a 30-year loan was less favorable, at 3.03 percent.

-See today’s daily mortgage rates article to understand how other mortgage purchase rates moved.
+See today’s daily mortgage rates article to understand how other mortgage interest rates moved.

 - Lower monthly payment.
 The 30-year mortgage offers lower, more affordable payments spread over time compared with shorter-term mortgages.

 - Stability.
 With the 30-year, you lock in a consistent principal and interest payment.
 That predictability lets you plan your housing expenses for the long term.
 Remember: Your monthly housing payment can change if your homeowners insurance and property taxes go up or, less likely, down.